 Working on a new stand-up or spoken word set?
 Are you a singer, musician, or perhaps a clown?
 We’d love to hear from you!

 Curated by a committee, select pieces receive dramaturgical support, rehearsal time and a public showing in November.
 In order for a submission to be eligible, the primary artist or artists must identify as Indigenous.*

 • Programming Fit

 • Production Capacity and Viability

 *Native Earth Performing Arts uses the term Indigenous to encompass the First Nations, Métis, and Inuit of Turtle Island (North America).
-We also include Indigenous peoples from other regions including Latin America, Australia, New Zealand, and Greenland.
+We also include Indigenous peoples from other regions including South America, Australia, New Zealand, and Greenland.